wp-plugins/include/readme.txt

 == Screenshots ==

 1. The Include Plugin default Options Panel.
 Set the default options for the includes here.
+Located at Tools > Include

 == Changelog ==

+= 2.3 =
+* Updated documentation to be displaying the correct information.
+* Code Cleanup

 = 2.0 =
 * Addition of wrap attribute